NVIDIA/earth2studio/v/0.1.0/_sources/userguide/intro/about.md.txt

 :class-card: sd-text-black
 Built-in Workflows
 ^^^
-Multiple built-in infernce workflows to accelerate your development and research.
+Multiple built-in inference workflows to accelerate your development and research.
 ::::

 ::::{grid-item-card}